Geneva Itineraries

 Meet a local bike tour company for a relaxed 90-minute ride around the western edge of Lac Léman — plenty of stops for photos, local stories, and lakeside vibes.
 E-bikes available on request for mixed fitness levels.

-Leisurely walk through Parc des Bastions & Reformation Wall
+Parc des Bastions and the Reformation Wall (short visit, many benches)

 Local Tips from the travel experts